cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Architecture of the neural network used to predict the targets $phi_Kappa$ and $phi_a$ of a cubic crystal.]
 )<code:nn_cubic>

 Every line of ```Python modelo.add(keras.layers.Dense(N_neurons, activation)``` in @code:nn_cubic indicates the addition of a new layer, with the number of neurons as its first argument and the activation function as the second argument.
 Every one of the hidden layers in the model has ReLU as its activation function (```Python def_act = 'relu'```) and the output layer has a hard sigmoid as its activation function.
+The optimizer of the neural network was Adam and it minimized MSE.

 Before any training, the target variables in the cubic case were modified like $phi_K$ in the isotropic case: